rapid7/insightconnect-workflows/workflows/GeoIP_Lookup_with_Slack/help.md

 # Description

-This workflow accepts a Slack command and performs a GeoIP lookup using the IPStack plugin
+This workflow accepts a Slack command and performs a GeoIP lookup using the IPStack plugin.

 Sample Slack Trigger Commands: